kejkz/blenderer.py/README.md

-# Blenderer
+# Blenderer.py

 ## Description

-Blenderer is a Python script that uses multi-processor rendering and `ffmpeg` library to create composite animation videos from blender files.
-It should work on all major operating systems (Windows, MacOS, Linux).
+`Blenderer.py` is a Python 3.5 based script that utilizes multi-processor capabilities and `ffmpeg` library to create composite videos from blender files.
+It is designed to work on all major operating systems (Windows, MacOS, Linux).

 ## Installation

 ### Requirements

-- git (2.6 and above)
+- `git` (2.6 and above)
-- Blender 2.70 and above
+- `Blender` 2.70 and above
-  - Python 3.5 (version provided with Blender)
+  - `Python` 3.5 (embedded version provided with Blender)
-- ffmpeg (merging videos)
+- `ffmpeg` (merging videos)

 ### Windows 10, 8, 7 (x64)